 5. You can do it if they don’t object

-In law school, I had a trial advocacy instructor (now a judge) who told a great story about defending a police officer accused of assault.
+In law school, I had a trial advocacy instructor (later a judge) who told a great story about defending a police officer accused of assault.
 He started slapping himself on the head with the alleged weapon in front of the jury, causing himself no injury.
 The students couldn’t believe that was allowed.
 The instructor’s point: it was allowed because no one objected.

 The defense team in Marshall does a similar demonstration.
 Mrs. Strubing claims she never screamed, even when a police officer was only a few feet away, because she was gagged.
 In front of the jury, Marshall puts the gag in Friedman’s mouth and pulls it tight, asking Mrs. Strubing if he has it right.
 Friedman then belts out the loudest, longest scream you can imagine.
 Point made.